City · Australia · Oceania

 Best Time to Visit

-The ideal time to visit Perth is during the spring (September to November) and autumn (March to May) when the weather is mild and comfortable.
-During these seasons, temperatures range from 15°C to 25°C (59°F to 77°F), making outdoor activities more enjoyable.
-Summer (December to February) can be hot, with temperatures often exceeding 30°C (86°F), which may not be suitable for everyone.
-However, this is whale-watching season, and the city hosts numerous festivals and events.
-Winter (June to August) is mild and less crowded, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
-It's a great time for beach activities and exploring the city's attractions without the summer heat.
-Regardless of the season, Perth offers a variety of activities and experiences.
+The best time to visit Perth is during the spring (September to November) and autumn (March to May) months when the weather is mild and comfortable.
+These seasons offer pleasant temperatures ranging from 15°C to 25°C (59°F to 77°F), making it ideal for outdoor activities.
+Summer (December to February) can be very hot, with temperatures often exceeding 30°C (86°F), which may not be suitable for everyone.
+Winter (June to August) is the least popular time to visit due to cooler temperatures and higher humidity, but it is also the best time for budget travel as accommodation and flights can be cheaper.
+Always check the local events calendar for festivals and cultural activities that might coincide with your visit.

 Weather